 - How will you measure what you want to learn?

-The list above begs the question, but does point out that you can learn from a test on what can be measured or observed.
+The list above point out that you can only learn from a test, what you can be measured or observed.
 Although you should consider what you can measure, I think it is better to first generate a list of questions about the use of the UI and then determine how you can make the measurements.

 Rojek and Kanerva (“A data-collection strategy for usability tests” in IEEE transaction on Professional Communication, 1994, from Barnum’s Usability Testing) gives a list of questions: